baldvine/visualizeTransformedBeta/README.md

 All plots made with the `dtrbeta()` function from the package <a href="https://cran.r-project.org/web/packages/actuar/index.html" target="_blank">actuar package</a>.

+**Note**: Math is not easily rendered in markdown files.
+However, the html file looks good.
+To quickly view without having to download, do the following dance steps:

+i) Click on html file in github repository and copy the url ii) Go to <a href="http://htmlpreview.github.io/" target="_blank">http://htmlpreview.github.io/</a> and paste

 ## References

 1. Gary G. Venter.
 Transformed beta and gamma distributions and aggregate